 That’s because it is deeply enmeshed in the market that posed much of the systemic risk during the financial crisis of 2007 and 2008, the repurchase, or “repo,” market:

 -JP Morgan is one of two clearing banks for the most prominent corner of the U.S. repurchase market, the so-called tri-party market, where at the time of the crisis JPM was clearing for both Bear Stearns and Lehman Brothers.In that pivotal tri-party role, JP Morgan wields one of the most powerful levers in modern finance.
-(Update: Sometime in 2018 JP Morgan Chase will give up its role as one of the nation’s two clearing banks for the tri-party market.
-The other is Bank of New York Mellon.)
+(Update: In 2018 JP Morgan Chase gave up its role as one of the nation’s two clearing banks for the tri-party market.
+The remaining clearing bank is Bank of New York Mellon.)

 In 2008 JP Morgan withheld tri-party financing from Bear Stearns and Lehman Brothers, triggering their collapse – which caused the Reserve Primary money market fund to break the buck – and intensifying fears that Goldman Sachs, Merrill Lynch, Morgan Stanley and maybe even JP Morgan itself would be next.
 This was the seminal systemic risk most responsbile for the Federal Reserve’s dramatic intervention in the financial markets in 2008, according to Federal Reserve Chairman Ben Bernanke.